-From a portability perspective, many of these payments happen outside of our homes.
-This makes mobile wallet applications ideally suited, which allow us to take advantage of the unique benefits of smartphones.
-Convenient camera access allows for quick scanning of QR payment code and NFC support (Near-Field Communication) lets us pay just by holding our phone next to a card reader.
+Nearly all of these payments happen outside of our homes.
+This makes mobile wallet apps for smartphones ideal replacements for physical cash.
+Convenient camera access allows for payment via QR code, and NFC support (Near-Field Communication) lets us pay by holding our phones next to card readers.

-For small, frequent payments we generally accept more risk in exchange for convenience.
-It becomes more important to quickly execute a transaction than protecting the money involved from as many attack vectors as possible.
-While we wouldn’t carry our life savings in our pockets, we are comfortable doing so with small amounts, as it does not have a significant impact on us if they are lost or stolen.
-Not only do we take much fewer security precautions.
-This is standard practice even among traditional financial service providers like banks do the same.
-One example is that you may not need to sign or enter the PIN for credit card payments if the amount is below $25.
+For small, frequent payments, we generally accept greater risk in exchange for convenience, ultimately protecting these funds with fewer security precautions.
+This is standard practice even among traditional financial service providers.
+For example, if a payment amount is below $25, you may not need to sign or enter the PIN for credit card payments if the amount is below $25.
 The only thing that may be required to transact is entering a 4-digit PIN.
 Or, you might use a payment app that authenticates with face recognition.

 For more on this use case, see the daily spending case study.

 Monthly budgeting #